Skip to main content

 Ben Lauer

-Read a few favorite quotes from actors who joined us on our Shakespeare Unlimited podcast, including the late Glenda Jackson, Adrian Lester, and Sir Ian McKellen.
+Read a few favorite quotes from actors who have joined us on our Shakespeare Unlimited podcast.
+Lolita Chakrabarti, the late Glenda Jackson, Sir Derek Jacobi, Paterson Joseph, Adrian Lester, Sir Ian McKellen, Patrick Page, the late Antony Sher, Harriet Walter, and Stephan Wolfert offer their insights on everything from backstory to the famous bits to the question no actor should ask.

 Excerpt: "King Lear: Shakespeare's Dark Consolations"